Picture of Mia Hill

 How to set up a comfortable living space for your rabbit?

 Setting up a comfortable living space for your rabbit is essential to their health and well-being.
-Start by finding a location in the home that is dry, well ventilated, with no drafts, and away from any potential dangers such as houseplants, cords or small children.
+Start by finding a location in the home that is dry, well-ventilated, with no drafts, and away from any potential dangers such as houseplants, cords, or small children.

 Create a bunny-proof area using specific materials recommended for rabbits, such as solid floors instead of wire and non-toxic paints and coatings.
 Provide plenty of cover and hiding places using blankets and pet houses – your rabbit will appreciate these!
-Furnishing their habitat with items like cardboard tubes, wooden blocks and chew toys can also make it more interesting.
+Furnishing their habitat with items like cardboard tubes, wooden blocks, and chew toys can also make it more interesting.

 How to set up a comfortable living space for your rabbit?

 Create a bunny-proof area using specific materials recommended for rabbits, such as solid floors instead of wire and non-toxic paints and coatings.
 Provide plenty of cover and hiding places using blankets and pet houses – your rabbit will appreciate these!
-Furnishing their habitat with items like cardboard tubes, wooden blocks and chew toys can also make it more interesting.
+Furnishing their habitat with items like cardboard tubes, wooden blocks, and chew toys can also make it more interesting.

-Finally ensure nutrition requirements are met with fresh hay bedding, leafy greens and flecked pellets.
+Finally ensure nutrition requirements are met with fresh hay bedding, leafy greens, and flecked pellets.
 With the right care, rabbits can lead long happy lives!

-How to litter-train your rabbit?
+How to litter-train your rabbit using a litter box?

 Litter-training your rabbit is both easier and more enjoyable than you might think.
 Once it understands the concept, it can make living with a pet rabbit a much cleaner and more pleasant experience for all involved.